yifaaan/ldb/README.md

 ### PIE

+These executables don’t expect to be loaded at a specific memory address; they can be loaded anywhere and still work.
+As such, memory ad- dresses within PIEs aren’t absolute virtual addresses, they’re offsets from the start of the final load address of the binary.

 #### objdump

-0x115b doesn’t mean “virtual address 0x115b,” it means “0x115b bytes away from where the binary was loaded.”
-We’ll refer to these addresses as file addresses.
-We’ll also sometimes need to refer to offsets from the start of the object file on disk, which we’ll call file offsets.
+In other words, 0x115b doesn’t mean “virtual address 0x115b,” it means “0x115b bytes away from where the binary was loaded.”
+We’ll refer to these addresses as **file addresses**.
+We’ll also sometimes need to refer to offsets from the start of the object file on disk, which we’ll call **file offsets**.

 ```asm
 .text: